 6.16.5.
 Geometric visibility

 Horizontal angle: 30° inwards and outwards.
 In the case of trailers, the angle inwards may be reduced to 10°.
-If because of the construction of the trailers this angle cannot be met by the mandatory retro-reflectors, then additional (supplementary) retro-reflectors shall be fitted, without the width limitation (paragraph 6.16.4.1. above), which shall, in conjunction with the mandatory retro-reflectors, give the necessary visibility angle.
+If because of the construction of the trailers this angle cannot be met by the mandatory retro-reflectors, then additional (supplementary) retro-reflectors shall be fitted, without the width limitation (paragraph 6.16.4.1. ), which shall, in conjunction with the mandatory retro-reflectors, give the necessary visibility angle.

 Vertical angle: 10° above and below the horizontal.
-However, where a retro-reflector is mounted below 750 mm (measured according to the provisions of paragraph 5.8.1. above), the downward angle of 10° may be reduced to 5°.
+However, where a retro-reflector is mounted below 750 mm (measured according to the provisions of paragraph 5.8.1. ), the downward angle of 10° may be reduced to 5°.

 6.16.6.
 Orientation